oracle-samples/oaim-sandbox/docs/content/walkthrough/_index.md

 ![Split and Embed](images/split-embed.png)

 {{% notice style="code" title="Thumb Twiddling" icon="circle-info" %}}
-You can watch the progress of the embedding by streaming the **Sandbox** logs: `podman logs -f oaim-sandbox`
+You can watch the progress of the embedding by streaming the **Explorer** logs: `podman logs -f oaim-sandbox`

 Chunks are processed in batches of 1,000.
-Wait until the **Sandbox** logs output: `SQL Executed` before continuing.
+Wait until the **Explorer** logs output: `SQL Executed` before continuing.
 {{% /notice %}}

 ### Query the Vector Store